 If you have symptoms of breast implant illness, please report them all to the FDA through the MedWatch Online Voluntary Reporting Form.

-Breast implants (1) stimulate a chronic foreign body inflammatory response, (2) they have a slow leakage of silicone/heavy metals/chemicals (gel bleed), and (3) as polymeric biomaterials they oxidize in the body and contribute to degradative oxidative stress.
+Breast implants (1) stimulate a chronic foreign body inflammatory response, (2) they have a slow leakage of silicone/heavy metals/chemicals termed as “gel bleed,” (3) commonly develop biofilm/bacteria on their surfaces, and (4) as polymeric biomaterials they oxidize in the body and contribute to degradative oxidative stress.
 With saline there is also the added element that many of the saline valves are permeable and allow body fluid/tissue in and allow colonization of microorganisms inside the implant.
 These microorganisms produce metabolites which are toxic to us known as biotoxins.

 Breast implants are large foreign bodies that interfere and weaken the immune system, triggering immune dysfunction and often auto-immune symptoms.
 The weakened immune system then allows opportunistic pathogens to take a foothold.
 The body is left vulnerable to viruses, bacteria, parasites, fungi, and other invaders that it would normally be able to defend against, causing serious infections and reactivating dormant viruses.
 Additionally, the implants are made out of a concoction of neurotoxic and carcinogenic chemicals and heavy metals that slowly breakdown and accumulate in the body, causing an overload of toxicity.
 All implant shells are made out of silicone and are semi-permeable.
 Upon implantation they release heavy metals, silicone, and chemicals that can migrate and be stored throughout the body.
 Silicone is an adjuvant and an endocrine disruptor.
 It is an internal irritant that has the ability to modulate immune, endocrinological, and neurotransmitter functions.
 The silicone that leaks out of breast implants is in the low molecular form which is very toxic to the body.
 Its widespread effects induce silicone toxicity and can impair many functions.
 The exposure to toxic chemicals causes immune disruption (autoimmunity, allergies, recurring infections), accelerated aging, neurological symptoms, and more.